ibeech22/iConApp/README.md

 2. **Ship fast, iterate faster:** Launching an MVP with just 3 core features allowed me to gather real usage data and prioritize the roadmap based on actual user behavior, not assumptions.

-3. **Constraints breed creativity:** Budget limitations led to a no-code solution that actually became a competitive advantage—faster iteration cycles and lower risk.
+3. **Constraints breed creativity:** Budget limitations led to a web-based solution that actually became a competitive advantage—faster iteration cycles and lower risk.

 4. **Measure what matters:** Tracking adoption rate, missed sessions, and satisfaction gave me clear signals on product-market fit and informed the 2026 roadmap.